 - 1. Very mild winters allow a large variety of species to be grown. - 2.
-We have some cold weather, which keeps the worst of the tropical fruit insect pests from surviving here. - 3.
-The sandy soil that can make life difficult for vegetable growers and some ornamentals is perfect for many species of tropical fruit trees.
+But we have some cold weather, which keeps the worst of the tropical fruit insect pests from surviving here. - 3.
+The sandy soil that can make life difficult for vegetable growers and some ornamentals is perfect for many species of tropical fruit trees. - 4.
+Technical support from various government and academic entities, and from non-profits organized by local growers.